guilhermesimoes/omniauth-popup/README.md

 * [sessions_controller.rb](app/controllers/sessions_controller.rb) - A callback request hits our server.
 Here, the user account is searched for or created depending on whether this is the user's first time logging in or not.
 The `popup` param is checked for and if it exists that means the user has javascript enabled.

 * [callback.html.erb](app/views/sessions/callback.html.erb) - A view made of javascript closes the popup and redirects the main window to the url the user was trying to access.
-If the `popup` param was not present in the previous step, the server itself would make the redirection to the correct url.
+If the `popup` param was not present in the previous step, our server would make the redirection to the correct url.

 ## How to run